ShortArrow/razorshell/README.md

 # Razorshell

-This is browser extension add keyboard shortcut like bash shell.
+This is a browser extension that adds bash shell-like keyboard shortcuts to textboxes.

 ![main image](./image/razorshell.svg)